xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 ### Environment

-Evironment is just a repository of variables and functions defined in the scope.
+Environment is just a repository of variables and functions defined in the scope.

 - Environment Record (actual storage)
 - Optional reference to Parent Environment